 7. ◊ Cruising and water activities on the Charente: along the water ◊

 In order to discover the wild and wooded banks of the Charente, you can take a 1h30 commented cruise.
 You will follow the old towpaths and you will also cross locks.

 It is always a pleasant moment to let yourself be carried along the water in order to observe the surrounding nature.
 The crew will give you details and explanations about the history of the Charente and Angoulême.

-You can also rent a motorboat without a license, pedal boats, canoes, to explore the banks of the Charente by yourself.
+You can also rent a motorboat, pedalos or canoes to explore the banks of the Charente on your own.
 An activity that always pleases young and old alike!

 This festival is the largest event dedicated to comics in France.
 It attracts nearly 200,000 visitors each year in January.
 More than 2,000 authors come to the festival during 4 days.